"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels, and they all vary somewhat in their accounts.

-Jesus Feeds the Five Thousand
+"Jesus Feeds the Five Thousand, John 6:1-15"

-VERSE 1 - "After this Jesus went away to the other side of the Sea of Galilee, which is the Sea of Tiberias."
+Verse 1: "After this Jesus went away to the other side of the Sea of Galilee, which is the Sea of Tiberias."

-VERSE 2 - "And a large crowd was following him, because they saw the signs that he was doing on the sick."
+Verse 2: "And a large crowd was following him, because they saw the signs that he was doing on the sick."

-VERSE 3 - "Jesus went up on the mountain, and there he sat down with his disciples."
+Verse 3: "Jesus went up on the mountain, and there he sat down with his disciples."

 And there He sat with His disciples.

-VERSE 4 - "Now the Passover, the feast of the Jews, was at hand."
+Verse 4: "Now the Passover, the feast of the Jews, was at hand."

-This Passover is thought to be one year later than the one we studied in John 2:13 where Jesus cleansed the temple.
+This Passover is thought to be one year later than the one we studied in John 2:13, (where Jesus cleansed the temple).

-So again, here He was sitting with His disciples on this mountain,
+So again, here He was, sitting with His disciples on this mountain,

-VERSES 5-6 - "Lifting up his eyes, then, and seeing that a large crowd was coming toward him, Jesus said to Philip, "Where are we to buy bread, so that these people may eat?
+Verses 5-6: "Lifting up his eyes, then, and seeing that a large crowd was coming toward him, Jesus said to Philip, "Where are we to buy bread, so that these people may eat?
 He said this to test him, for he himself knew what he would do."

-So why would He ask Philip this question? (can't you just see Jesus setting this up)
+So why would He ask Philip this question? (can't you just see Jesus setting this up?)

-He certainly knew that in the practical sense there was no good way to feed this many people in this remote area.
+He certainly knew, that in the practical sense, there was no rational way to feed this many people in this remote area.

-Philip and the other disciples, were about to receive a new lesson.
+Philip and the other disciples were about to receive a new lesson.

-VERSE 7 - "Philip answered him, "Two hundred denarii would not buy enough bread for each of them to get a little." (dih-NEHR-ih-igh)
+Verse 7: "Philip answered him, "Two hundred denarii would not buy enough bread for each of them to get a little." (dih-NEHR-ih-igh)

-Philip gave a practical 'common sense' answer, didn't he.
+Philip gave a practical 'common sense' answer, didn't he?
 "Two hundred denarii" was what some have figured out to be the equivalent of 200 days meager earnings in his time. (maybe equal to our minimum wage nowadays?)

-Then Andrew spoke up,
+Then Andrew spoke:

-(Fish and bread were staples, few people could afford meat)
+(Fish and bread were staples, few people could afford meat).

 The only response from Jesus was:

-VERSE 10 - "Jesus said, "Have the people sit down."
+Verse 10: "Jesus said, "Have the people sit down."
 Now there was much grass in the place.
 So the men sat down, about five thousand in number."

 So this mountain had grass, which had to make a better seat than the rocks that are typical for that area.

 To put this in context: This crowd was nearly as large as was the capacity of the largest theaters in the major cities of that time, (such as Ephesus).
-The seating capacity of the Roman coliseum was between 50,000-70,000, probably the largest in the world.
+The seating capacity of the Roman Coliseum was between 50,000-70,000, probably the largest in the world.

-So, that's a lot of hungry people isn't it?
+So, that's a lot of hungry people, isn't it?

-VERSE 11 - "Jesus then took the loaves, and when he had given thanks he distributed them to those who were seated; also the fish, and as much as they wanted."
+Verse 11: "Jesus then took the loaves, and when he had given thanks he distributed them to those who were seated; also the fish, and as much as they wanted."

 Jesus accepted these loaves from the boy and gave thanks for them.
 It was customary among the Jew to give thanks before and after the meal.

-VERSE 12 - "And when they had eaten their fill, he told his disciples, "Gather up the leftover fragments, that nothing may be lost."
+Verse 12: "And when they had eaten their fill, he told his disciples, "Gather up the leftover fragments, that nothing may be lost."

-VERSE 13 - "So they gathered them up and filled twelve baskets with fragments from the five barley loaves left by those who had eaten."
+Verse 13: "So they gathered them up and filled twelve baskets with fragments from the five barley loaves left by those who had eaten."

 And there were 12 baskets of fragments left-over.
-Again, others who have studied the references see the number of baskets "12" as being significant, or relative to the 12 tribes of Israel in the desert.
+Again, others who have studied the references see the number of baskets, "12" as being significant, or relative to the 12 tribes of Israel in the desert.

 Maybe it is, what do you think?
 Twelve baskets - Twelve tribes, Moses feeding people - Jesus feeding people.
-Bible scripture is intensely connected
+Bible Scripture is intensely connected

-It's amazing how the scriptures are so associated, that they tie events together that are sometimes hundreds of years apart.
-In this case it would have been over 1400 years ago, (between 1440 and 1400) were the years of the exodus and wandering in the desert.
+It's unimaginable how the Scriptures tie events together that are often hundreds of years apart.
+In this case, it would have been over 1400 years.
+Between 1440 to 1400BC, were the years of the exodus and wandering in the desert.

 That's so interesting, isn't it!